kubeshop/testkube/docs/docs/articles/azure.md

 ### How to configure Testkube CLI action for TK OSS and run a test

-This workflow establishes a connection to EKS cluster and creates and runs a test using TK CLI.
+This workflow establishes a connection to the EKS cluster and creates and runs a test using TK CLI.
 In this example we also use variables not to reveal sensitive data.
 Please make sure that the following points are satisfied:
-- The **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** secrets should contain your AWS IAM keys with proper permissions to connect to EKS cluste r.
+- The **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** secrets should contain your AWS IAM keys with proper permissions to connect to the EKS cluster.
-- The **AWS_REGION** secret should contain AWS region where EKS is
+- The **AWS_REGION** secret should contain the AWS region where EKS is.
-- Tke **EKS_CLUSTER_NAME** secret points to the name of EKS cluster you want to connect.
+- Tke **EKS_CLUSTER_NAME** secret points to the name of the EKS cluster you want to connect.

 ```yaml
 trigger: